-If there is not an existing council, you will need to gauge interest and promote enthusiasm among the residents and/or families at the facility.
+If there is not an existing council, you will need to gauge interest and promote enthusiasm among the residents and/or families at the care home.
 After you have gathered information about what a council is, its benefits and some preliminary ideas about goals, you can connect with interested people in a number of ways.

 - Attend social events at the facility and invite people personally to an initial information meeting